DBraxton6/The-Lost-Survivor-GBA-Game/README.md

-To run the game, you must install "VisualboyAdvance" (download zip file provided) The actual game file is "DaishaBraxton - LostSurvivor.gba".
+To run the game, you must install "VisualBoyAdvance" (download zip file provided) The actual game file is "DaishaBraxton - LostSurvivor.gba".
 Download the file and run using VisualBoyAdvance.
+After opening the game in VBA, to see/edit game controls navigate to "Options" --> "Joypad" --> "Configure" --> "1"

 --- The Lost Survivor ---